Schedule a free consultation

 Contact Our Harris County DWI Lawyer for Plea Negotiations

 If you've been arrested for DWI charges, you want a Board Certified DWI defense lawyer who knows the law and who can strategically execute a plan to best win your case.
 A Board Certified DWI attorney always works the case up for trial.
 By doing so, the lawyer knows every fact and legal issue in your case.
 In certain situations, the strategy may be to enter into plea negotiations with the prosecutor.
-Our team at Doug Murphy Law Firm, P.C. can be your advocate and partner in winning your DWI case with the best possible outcome.
+Our team at Murphy & McKinney Law Firm, P.C. can be your advocate and partner in winning your DWI case with the best possible outcome.
 With more than twenty years of experience, including experience as a prosecutor, our team of lawyers is here to walk with you during this frightening time.
 Contact us today at 713-229-8333 to discuss your case, and we can begin working on your defense approach.

 Back to Top